 Step 4: Restricting Content Access to Members

 One of the limitations of this plugin is the lack of an obvious registration form, to create registration you need to first allow users to register and select your default user role.
-In WordPress dashboard navigate to Settings > General Settings then check the box to allow anyone to register and also select the default role of the new members.
-In this case I have selected student the role I created earlier.
+In the WordPress dashboard navigate to Settings > General Settings then check the box to allow anyone to register and also select the default role of the new members.
+In this case, I have assigned the student with the role I created earlier.

-Save your settings and let’s create a registration form; we will use the default WordPress registration form that can be access using the default WordPress registration URL;http://yourdomain.com/wp-login.php?action=register
+Save your settings and let’s create a registration form; we will use the default WordPress registration form that can be accessed using the default WordPress registration URL;

 The final registration page after styling looks as shown on the screenshot below: